-As part of the process to vest the 10.7 hectares of land at Te Onekiritea (Bomb Point) to Auckland Council, Kāinga Ora – Homes and Communities is to undertake an extensive land remediation programme of work, commencing 2 June 2020.
+As part of the process to vest the 10.7 hectares of land at Te Onekiritea Point to Auckland Council, Kāinga Ora – Homes and Communities is to undertake an extensive land remediation programme of work, commencing 2 June 2020.

-In order to complete this work safely and efficiently, the entire reserve area at Bomb Point will be closed for the duration of the process, which is expected to take at least eight weeks.
+In order to complete this work safely and efficiently, the entire reserve area at Te Onekiritea Point will be closed for the duration of the process, which is expected to take at least eight weeks.

 The land remediation work will include removal of metal and building materials that have historically been buried in the area, including any asbestos.
-Previous tests have identified metal material buried throughout Bomb Point.
-Given Bomb Point’s former role as a New Zealand Defence Force site, Kāinga Ora will be working with NZDF to identify, excavate and appropriately dispose of any military-related items the programme of work may find.
+Previous tests have identified metal material buried throughout Te Onekiritea Point.
+Given Te Onekiritea Point's former role as a New Zealand Defence Force site, Kāinga Ora will be working with NZDF to identify, excavate and appropriately dispose of any military-related items the programme of work may find.

-The closure of Bomb Point also includes the off-leash dog park, and an alternative temporary enclosure for off-leash exercise has been set up nearby, accessible via Harrier
+The closure of Te Onekiritea Point also includes the off-leash dog park, and an alternative temporary enclosure for off-leash exercise has been set up nearby, accessible via Harrier

 Frequently asked questions

-When is Te Onekiritea - Bomb Point closing and for how long?
+When is Te Onekiritea closing and for how long?

 Why does the whole park need to close?